A guide to visiting Sevilla, Spain

 Plaza de Espana and Maria Luisa Park

-The Plaza de Espana is one of the most renowned monuments of Seville and it’s actually my favourite spot in the city.
+The Plaza de Espana is one of the most famous monuments in Seville and it’s actually my favourite spot in the city.
 Unveiled in 1929 for the world Ibero-American Exhibition, the impressive semi-circular building, together with a canal, tiled bridges, two towers and a central fountain makes it one of the most impressive places to explore in the city.
 The Plaza de Espana is a celebration of Spain, with 48 beautifully decorated tiled alcoves at the base of the building, each representing one for each province.
 It is free to visit the Plaza, where you can hire a rowing boat on the canal, visit a military museum and even catch a free Flamenco show from a local group in the afternoons.

 Plaza de Espana can be found in the grounds of the splendid Maria Luisa Park, the largest park in the city.
 The park is the perfect place to escape the bustling city and immerse yourself in the serenity of nature.
 Lakes, fountains, gardens, towering trees and an array of wildlife can all be found in this beautiful park.
 Here you will also find two pavilions, one which is home to the city’s archeological museum and the other a museum of popular arts.